Cleaning, sanitizing and disinfecting during the COVID-19 pandemic

 - This PCC administrative procedure applies to all PCC employees engaged in PCC business while on-site.

-- Facility means any indoor or outdoor building or space controlled and managed by PCC for academic programs, support services, or operational services.
+- Facility means any indoor or outdoor building or space controlled and managed by PCC for the purpose of academic programs, support services, or operational services.

 - Cleaning or sanitizing is the use of soap and water or a detergent to remove bacteria, dirt, and impurities from surfaces.
 This lowers the risk of spreading infection.